Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/concepts/deployment.md

+---
-# Kong Ingress Controller Deployment
+title: Kong Ingress Controller Deployment
+---

 Kong Ingress Controller is designed to be deployed in a variety of ways based on uses-cases.
 This document explains various components involved